Chanda the Dark-Haired (KathyB) - Saabi Thief

 Meheka the Wise (Ellie) - Saabi Sage, Sorceress

 Erick Olafsson (Peter) - Orkadian Mercenary/Adventurer

-Overall, a fun night of Capharnaüm - The Tales of the Dragon-Marked gaming, and I'm looking forward to the next session in a couple of weeks.
+Overall, a pretty good session of the Capharnaüm - The Tales of the Dragon-Marked Friday night campaign, and I can't wait to run the next session in two weeks.